Using higher-order contracts to model session types: Session types

+Essentially, by knowing that $Q_1$ is well-typed and that $S \subt T$, one can show that the process $\server{ x }$ can be safely replaced by the process $\server[2]{ x }$, in the sense that also $ Q_2 $ is well-typed. \end{enumerate}

-Intuitively $S \subt T$ means that processes adhering to the role dictated by $T$ may be used where processes following the role dictated by $S$ are required.
-Our aim is to formalise this intuition by proving that the higher-order contracts determined by these types, respectively $\M{S}$ and $\M{T}$ are related behaviourally, using our notion of \emph{peer} compliance.
+The argument in (\ref{safe-subst-processes}) above let us argue that $\server[2]{x}$ may be used where $\server{ x }$ is required.
+Since the behaviours of these processes are described respectively by the types $S$ and $T$, we can reason directly on types, and argue that $S \subt T$ means that processes adhering to the role dictated by $T$ may be used where processes following the role dictated by $S$ are required.
+Out aim is to formalise this intuition, by proving that the higher-order contracts determined by these types, respectively $\M{S}$ and $\M{T}$, are related behaviourally using our notion of \emph{peer} sub-contract preorder.